synapseweb3/forcerelay/guide/src/advanced/features.md

 # Features

 This section includes a summary of the supported and planned features.
-It also includes a feature matrix which compares `hermes` to the [cosmos-go-relayer].
+It also includes a feature matrix which compares `forcerelay` to the [cosmos-go-relayer].

 > **Cosmos SDK & IBC compatibility:**
-> Hermes supports Cosmos SDK chains implementing the [IBC protocol v1][ibcv1-proto] protocol specification.
+> Forcerelay supports Cosmos SDK chains implementing the [IBC protocol v1][ibcv1-proto] protocol specification.
 > Cosmos SDK versions `0.41.3` through `0.45.x` are officially supported.
 > IBC-go versions `1.1.*` thorough `3.*` are officially supported.
-> In case Hermes finds an incompatible SDK or IBC-go version, it will output a log warning upon initialization as part of the `start` command or upon `health-check` command.
+> In case Forcerelay finds an incompatible SDK or IBC-go version, it will output a log warning upon initialization as part of the `start` command or upon `health-check` command.

 ---